-By her beauty, Judith enchants the leader of the enemy army Holofernes who was leading the siege of her city, and in her sleep she cuts off the tyrant’s head, thus saving the people from imminent destruction.
+By her beauty, Judith enchants the leader of the enemy army Holofernes who was leading the siege of her city, and in her sleep, she cuts off the tyrant’s head, thus saving the people from imminent destruction.
 These lines briefly contain the story of the biblical book that bears this heroine’s name, dating from around 9100 BC.

 What did Judith do in the Bible?

 On the way to the general’s tent, Judith’s beauty arouses the admiration of all the soldiers.
 After revealing her miraculous plan to Holofernes, Judith asks his permission to leave his camp at midnight so that she can pray in silence.
-He is granted the requested leave and Judith takes her servant and, with her bundle of goods with her, leaves to pray.
-She repeats the request for three nights in a row so that all the soldiers at the posts become accustomed to the two women’s nightly departures, carrying their full pouch behind them.
+He is granted the requested leave, and Judith takes her servant and, with her bundle of goods with her, leaves to pray.
+She repeats the request for three nights so that all the soldiers at the posts become accustomed to the two women’s nightly departures, carrying their full pouch behind them.

 Key Verse related to Judith